anuradha24/codingRound/errorsInExistingTests.md

     driver.findElement(By.xpath(".//td[contains(@class,'ui-datepicker')]/a[contains(@class,'ui-state-highlight')]")).click();

 The current date is highlighted by default and therefore has the above css class included in its class property

+Also, on multiple runs of this test, some times the test was failing because the auto-complete options for the source and destination were not appearing when the text was input into the from and to fields.
+Inorder to make sure the test does not fail due to this, I used a loop to keep re-trying the input and wait for the auto-complete options upto 3 times as follows:

+    public WebElement waitForSourceAutoCompleteOptions(String source){
+    			for(int i=0;i<3;i++){
+    				try{
+    					return driverUtils.waitForVisibility(this.sourceOptionsList);
+    				}catch(TimeoutException e){
+    				this.inputFromField(source);
+    			}
+    		}
+    			return driverUtils.waitForVisibility(this.sourceOptionsList);
+    	}